jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes Then the ph account grants access to insert, update, and delete password hashes to the app account.
-This allows the app account to easily insert password hashes for new users, remove password hashes for deleted users, and change password hashes for existing users.
+This allows the app account to insert password hashes for new users, remove password hashes for deleted users, and change password hashes for existing users.
 However, it does not allow the app account access to read the password hash table.

-<pre style="font-size: 40px; margin-top: 10px;"><code>-- Owned by application database account (app)>
+<pre style="font-size: 40px; margin-top: 10px;"><code>-- Owned by application database account (app)
 CREATE TABLE accounts (
 id integer PRIMARY KEY,
 email text NOT NULL